A practical guide to confronting and overcoming your ego.

 At the end, this isn’t about deferring pride because you don’t deserve it yet.
 It isn’t “Don’t boast about what hasn’t happened yet.”
 It is more directly “Don’t boast.”
 There’s nothing in it for you.

 Is it ten thousand hours or twenty thousand hours to mastery?
 The answer is that it doesn’t matter.
 There is no end zone.
 Not a terribly sexy idea.
-But it should be an encouraging one as it means it’s all within reach.
+But it should be an encouraging one as it means it’s all within reach (see my notes on Finite and Infinite Games).

 Make it so you don’t have to fake it—that’s they key.